omahs/shardeum-docs/docs/faqs/shardeum-liberty.md

 ## Which languages are used for smart contracts on Shardeum?

-EVM-based languages is used to compile smart contracts; this includes Solidity and Vyper.
+EVM-based languages are used to compile smart contracts; this includes Solidity and Vyper.

 ## How can I contribute to Liberty as a developer?